 Don’t cool or heat an empty house or room.
 If no one is home during the day, set thermostats lower in the winter (65 degrees or lower) and higher in the summer (75 degrees or higher) and you will start to realize savings.
 If your thermostat is programmable, then program it to the temperatures for when you or your family are at work and school.
 When home, set the thermostat to 68-70 degrees in the winter and 72-74 degrees in the summer.
 If it is not programmable, make it a habit to set the thermostat to the desired temperature before leaving.
 Also, rooms that are not occupied or are only being used for storage should be closed off to save on electricity.

 2. Use Cold Water for Laundry

 When doing a load of laundry, wash your clothes with cold water.
 Hot water requires a hot water tank that requires electricity to heat it.
-Even if you only use warm or cold water, you will reduce your per load energy usage by half.
+Even if you only use warm or cold water, you will reduce your per-load energy usage by half.

 3. Hang Dry Laundry

 Dryers use a lot of electricity.
 If it is possible to string a clothesline in the backyard, then do it.
 You will enjoy the naturally fresh scent that Mother Nature leaves on your clothes.
-If you cannot run a clothesline, then consider a clothing rack to hang dry your laundry.
+If you cannot run a clothesline, consider a clothing rack to dry your laundry.
 Racks are versatile, can be placed anywhere, and fold up easily to store in a closet when not in use.